pyapp-kit/app-model/docs/index.md

     - [MenusRegistry.append_menu_items][app_model.registries.MenusRegistry.append_menu_items]
     - [KeyBindingsRegistry.register_keybinding_rule][app_model.registries.KeyBindingsRegistry.register_keybinding_rule]

+## Motivation

+Why bother with a declarative application model?

+1. **It's easier to query the application's state**

+    If you want to ask "what commands are available in this application?", or "what items are currently in a given menu", you can directly query the application registries.
+For example, you don't need to find a specific `QMenu` instance and iterate it's `actions()` to know whether a given item is present.

+1. **It's easier to modify the application's state**

+    For applications that need to be dynamic (e.g. adding and removing menu items and actions as plugins are loaded and unloaded), it is convenient to have an application model that emits events when modified, with the "view" (the actual GUI backend) responding to those events to update the actual presentation.

+1. **It decouples the structure of the application from the underlying backend**

+    This makes it it easier to change the backend without having to change the application.
+(Obviously, as an application grows with a particular backend, it does become harder to extract, but having a losely coupled model is a step in the right direction)

+1. **It's easier to test**

+    `app-model` itself is comprehensively tested.
+By avoiding a number of one-off procedurally created menus, we can test reusable *patterns* of command/menu/keybinding creation and registration.

 ## Back Ends

 `app-model` is backend-agnostic, and can be used with any GUI toolkit, but [Qt](https://www.qt.io) is